Need local health data?

 - What question(s) do you need answered?*

 - How will you use this information?
 Will data be published or reproduced?
-Examples: Internal publication or report, PHMDC website, communication with external partners
+Examples: publication, report, website.

 - Specific data needed or desired, even if you think it may not be available.
 We can help identify available data.
 Examples: Details on particular cause(s) of death, difference between current asthma vs. ever told to have asthma.